-The Board of Trustees is made up of parents, alumni, faculty, and friends of the school who have been invited to join as members, and one Parent Representative from the Parent Association.
-All Administrative Directors sit on the board on a rotating basis.
+The Board of Trustees is made up of parents, alumni, faculty, and friends of the school who have been invited to join as members.

 The Board supports the work of the Administration and the College of Teachers by discussing and making recommendations on budgets and finance, legal matters, fundraising and development, and long-range planning.
 Regular members serve for a term of three years.
-The Board has several standing committees, including a Finance Committee and a Strategic Planning Committee, and may establish temporary committees and Task Forces to accomplish special tasks.
+The Board has several standing committees and may establish temporary committees and Task Forces to accomplish special tasks.
 Members of the community are welcome to refer matters of concern to the Board through written communication with the chairperson.
 Contact information is available on our website.
 Board minutes are maintained and are available to the community.